BD rest Shakib, retain Mashrafe for SL ODIs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DHAKA: Bangladesh are resting all-rounder Shakib Al Hasan but have retained skipper Mashrafe Mortaza for the three-match One-day International (ODI) series against Sri Lanka later this month, officials said Tuesday.
+DHAKA: Bangladesh are resting all-rounder Shakib Al Hasan but have retained skipper Mashrafe Mortaza for the three-match one-day international series against Sri Lanka later this month, officials said Tuesday.

 Left-arm spinner Taijul Islam and top-order batsman Anamul Haque were also recalled to replace Shakib and batsman Liton Das, who has been rested for personal reasons.
 Medium pace Abu Jayed, who was part of World Cup squad but did not play any games, was the other player to miss out.

 Mashrafe, who claimed just one wicket in eight matches, shouldered the responsibility for the team’s lacklustre performance, but the BCB has kept faith on him.
-The teams will play three ODIs on July 26, 28 and 31 at the Premadasa International Stadium in Colombo.
+Bangladesh will become the first team to tour Sri Lanka since the deadly Easter attacks in which 258 people were killed.
+The teams will play three one-day internationals on July 26, 28 and 31 at the Premadasa International Stadium in Colombo.

-Squad: Mashrafe Mortaza (captain), Tamim Iqbal, Soumya Sarker, Anamul Haque, Mohammad Mithun, Mushfiqur Rahim, Mahmudullah Riyad, Mosaddek Hossain, Sabbir Rahman, Mehidy Hasan, Taijul Islam, Rubel Hossain, Mohammad Saifuddin, Mustafizur Rahman.
+Squad: Mashrafe Mortaza (Capt), Tamim Iqbal, Soumya Sarker, Anamul Haque, M Mithun, Mushfiqur Rahim, Mahmudullah Riyad, Mosaddek Hossain, Sabbir Rahman, Mehidy Hasan, Taijul Islam, Rubel Hossain, Mohammad Saifuddin, Mustafizur Rahman.

-DHAKA: Bangladesh are resting all-rounder Shakib Al Hasan but have retained skipper Mashrafe Mortaza for the three-match One-day International (ODI) series against Sri Lanka later this month, officials said Tuesday.
+DHAKA: Bangladesh are resting all-rounder Shakib Al Hasan but have retained skipper Mashrafe Mortaza for the three-match one-day international series against Sri Lanka later this month, officials said Tuesday.

 Left-arm spinner Taijul Islam and top-order batsman Anamul Haque were also recalled to replace Shakib and batsman Liton Das, who has been rested for personal reasons.
 Medium pace Abu Jayed, who was part of World Cup squad but did not play any games, was the other player to miss out.

 Mashrafe, who claimed just one wicket in eight matches, shouldered the responsibility for the team’s lacklustre performance, but the BCB has kept faith on him.
-The teams will play three ODIs on July 26, 28 and 31 at the Premadasa International Stadium in Colombo.
+Bangladesh will become the first team to tour Sri Lanka since the deadly Easter attacks in which 258 people were killed.
+The teams will play three one-day internationals on July 26, 28 and 31 at the Premadasa International Stadium in Colombo.

-Squad: Mashrafe Mortaza (captain), Tamim Iqbal, Soumya Sarker, Anamul Haque, Mohammad Mithun, Mushfiqur Rahim, Mahmudullah Riyad, Mosaddek Hossain, Sabbir Rahman, Mehidy Hasan, Taijul Islam, Rubel Hossain, Mohammad Saifuddin, Mustafizur Rahman.
+Squad: Mashrafe Mortaza (Capt), Tamim Iqbal, Soumya Sarker, Anamul Haque, M Mithun, Mushfiqur Rahim, Mahmudullah Riyad, Mosaddek Hossain, Sabbir Rahman, Mehidy Hasan, Taijul Islam, Rubel Hossain, Mohammad Saifuddin, Mustafizur Rahman.